airbytehq/airbyte/airbyte-integrations/bases/connector-acceptance-test/tools/acceptance_test_config_migration/README.md

 #### Before running

-The tests will run on the `latest` version of CAT by default.
+1. The tests will run on the `latest` version of CAT by default.
 To run the `dev` version of CAT, and select a specific test, commit the following hacky changes: (TODO: fill with changes to `acceptance-test-docker.sh` and CAT `Dockerfile`)

-Note: you will need to give Docker a _lot_ of space to build all the connector images!
+2. Give Docker a _lot_ of space to build all the connector images!

+3. Make sure you have the secrets downloaded from GSM for all of the connectors you want to run tests on.
+Please keep in mind that secrets need to be re-uploaded for connectors with single-use Oauth tokens.

 #### How to run